ayeshasiddiqs7/react-testing-library-cheatsheet/README.md

     />);
 screen.debug();
 ```
+### Debug Print Limit

-NOTE: Debug statements have a print limit of 7000 by default, you will see `...` in the console, when the DOM content is stripped off.
+Debug statements have a print limit of 7000 by default, you will see `...` in the console, when the DOM content is stripped off.
 To print more content when the DOM size is really large:

 In MAC/Linux:
 ```html